gamerguy45465/remote_ex/journal.md

 Date: 3.8.25 - Subject: More Flask.
 Not much to say here, just learning more flask.
 The project is coming together very well.
 So yeah.

 Date: 3.23.25 - Subject: More Studying.
 Studying is getting hard, and I've got a lot to do right now.
 So much that I have been forgetting to journal.

+Date: 4.17.25 - Subject: A long time.
+Look, I've been neglecting this and I understand.
+But School has been super busy, and I've been really racking my brain.
+It was probably a mistake to take 15 credits this semester, but I did it in hopes that I could graduate in a year, which I just found out that is not possible, unless I switch to computer science.
+Time will tell what I will end up doing, but yeah, that's the story for right now.